Topology Discovery for Linear Wireless Networks with Application to Train Backbone Inauguration: Performance Analysis

 In this subsection, we derive the performance metrics of neighbor discovery across the entire network.
 Specifically, we derive the probability $Q_{C,ND}^{*}$ of correct neighbor discovery, the average time $E[T_{ND}^{*}]$ required to complete neighbor discovery for all nodes and the average time $E[T_{ND,\mathrm{\mathit{suc}}}^{*}]$ needed to achieve a successful neighbor discovery.

 Because the neighbor discovery outcomes for different BNs are not independent, the analytical derivation of statistical quantities associated with neighbor discovery performance is challenging.
 For this reason, we will make the approximation mentioned above that the neighbor discovery outcomes for different BNs are independent.
-With this approximation, probability of correct left and right neighbor discovery for all
+With this approximation, probability of correct left and right neighbor discovery for all BNs in the network can be expressed as